-The Diocese of Saginaw values the safety of minors, vulnerable adults, clergy, employees, volunteers, and the people with whom it works and serves.
-Prudent measures to be taken by the Diocese include the following:
+The Diocese of Saginaw values the safety of its children, youth, vulnerable adults, clergy, employees, volunteers, and the people with whom it works and serves.
+Prudent measures to be taken by the Diocese to protect its people include evaluation of criminal history background.